Ubuntu Wants To Collect Data About Your System -- Starting With 18.04 LTS - Slashdot

 Re: (Score:2)

+This is quite different from e.g. the Windows 10 installer which actively hides the options to opt-out of various data collection option.

+The EU's GDPR seems to want opt in [civilsociety.co.uk].
+OK that link is about receiving email, etc, but I suspect that the same would apply for data collection.
+This will also apply to Microsoft's telemetry.

-Already cleaned the userbase (Score:1)
+Already cleaned the userbase (Score:1, Insightful)

 Anyone who really cares already left Ubuntu with the search fiasco.